-From a disciplinary perspective faculty research covers the following subject areas:
+From a disciplinary perspective our research covers the following subject areas:

 Economics, History, International Development, International Relations, Peace Studies, Psychology, Social Policy, Social Work